Certificate Pinning for Workloads: Securing Non-Human Identities

 Consider this: the CA system, while generally secure, isn't foolproof.
 A compromised CA can issue fraudulent certificates.

-According to a study by the Ponemon Institute, the average cost of a data breach in 2020 was $3.86 million.
+According to a study by the Ponemon Institute, the average cost of a data breach in 2020 was $3.86 million (What the Growing Costs of a Data Breach Means for the Business).

 Certificate pinning mitigates this risk by ensuring that even if a CA is compromised, your application will only trust the certificates you've pinned.